bakks/butterfish/README.md

 -   `!Run make in this dir, debug problems`
 -   `!Install python dependencies for this project`
 -   `!Create a list of the top 3 hacker news headlines, including a link.
 Use the pup command to parse them out of HTML`

+### Action Mode

+If you're in Shell Mode you can trigger Action Mode with `@`.
+Action Mode is a single-shot version of Agent Mode: Butterfish asks the model for exactly one shell command, stages that command in your shell, and exits after that command finishes.
+If a single command does not make sense for the request, the model can decline instead of forcing a bad command.

+If you use `@@`, Butterfish will execute the generated command immediately instead of staging it for review first.

+Some requests that fit Action Mode well:

+-   `@show the 10 largest files here`
+-   `@find all markdown files modified today`
+-   `@tail the latest app log`

 ## Local Models